-Jeffrey H. Norwitz has more than four decades of national security experience at the military, municipal, federal levels and as an author and educator.
+Jeffrey H. Norwitz has nearly five decades of national security experience at the military, municipal, federal levels and as an author and educator.
 He completed a BS in Criminal Justice at Eastern Kentucky University in 1974.
 After graduation, he was commissioned a Second Lieutenant in the U.S. Army Military Police Corps guarding nuclear weapons. in 1977 he joined the El Paso County Sheriff's Office in Colorado Springs where his specialty assignments included SWAT team sniper, firearms instructor, traffic accident reconstruction, DUI enforcement, as well as Commander of the Bomb Squad responding to more than 500 incidents involving explosives.

 He joined the civilian ranks of the Naval Criminal Investigative Service (NCIS) in 1985 and served tours of duty stateside and overseas specializing in counterintelligence, counterespionage, and counterterrorism.
 This included an assignment at Camp Delta, Guantanamo with the Criminal Investigation Task Force interviewing al-Qaeda and Taliban fighters.
 His last assignment was as NCIS supervisory special agent responsible for counterintelligence throughout New England.